sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 - Peru (Inca) myths
 - Joshua

+Here's one of the issues.
+Montesino's Peruvian timeline reports 24 hours of Sun, while the Gun-Yu flood reports 10 days of Sun.
+Just that seems irreconcilable.

 ## Velikovsky

-Velikovsky, bless him, has compiled an extensive and comprehensive compilation of cataclysms for this period.
+Velikovsky, bless him, has compiled an extensive and comprehensive compilation of cataclysm accounts for this period.
 Note: I haven't checked most of his sources.

 ### Chronology